Employee Mandatory Reporting Responsibilities Under Title IX

-Each of us – whether faculty, administrator, or staff – is obligated to report incidents of sexual harassment, sexual assault, and sexual misconduct of which we become aware.
-This obligation extends to all of us (except Health Services, Counseling Services, Campus Pastor, and the Confidential Advocates – these entities are considered confidential reporting sources) because of the University’s responsibility under Title IX to:
+PLU employees – whether faculty, administrators, or staff – are obligated to report incidents of sex discrimination, sex-based harassment, and sexual misconduct of which they become aware.
+This obligation extends to all of us (except those entities who are considered confidential reporting sources) because of the University’s responsibility under Title IX to respond promptly and effectively to:

 + Stop the conduct